 - Preheat oven to 300F/150C

-- In a large, clean bowl, whisk together the egg whites and salt until stiff peaks form.
+- Whisk together the egg whites and salt until stiff peaks form.

 - Gradually add sugar, ¼ of a cup at a time and whisk after each addition for about 1 minute.
 Whisk until sugar has dissolved.
 To test to see if it's dissolved, gently rub a little bit of the meringue mixture between your fingers.
 If it's grainy, keep whisking.